Jallibad/rcos-status-updates/fall_2018/week_01.md

+##What I did

-What I did: Installed Unity, familiarized myself with the engine
+Installed Unity, familiarized myself with the engine

+##This Week's Plan

-What I'm going to do: Start working on basic engine design, try and get some sprites to do anything
+Start working on basic engine design, try and get some sprites to do anything.
+Also continue nailing down the basic rules of the game and stuff like that.

+##Blockers

-Blockers: We switched from Unreal to Unity, I have to learn a whole new engine again.
+We switched from Unreal to Unity, I have to learn a whole new engine again.